-The schoolbelieve that pupils should be acknowledged and recognised for displaying and developing excellent attitude and behaviour.
+The school believe that pupils should be acknowledged and recognised for displaying and developing excellent attitude and behaviour.
 Students will be rewarded by:

-- Phone calls home from a teacher (subject or tutor). - Post card sent home by tutor or subject staff. - Achievement points leading to awards for meeting set parameters. - Early passes into dinner with a friend for the most achievement points each week - Weekly recognition awards from each subject department. - Student of the month awards. - Breakfast with the headteacher once a half term. - Pupils with the least behaviour points given first access to end of school year trip.
+- Phone calls home from a teacher (academic or pastoral). - Post card sent home by tutor or subject staff. - Achievement points leading to awards for meeting set parameters. - Early passes into dinner with a friend - Weekly recognition awards - Student of the month awards. - Breakfast with the headteacher once a half term. - Pupils with the least behaviour points given first access to end of school year trip.